Package matching

 Transitive dependencies #

-On the Hobbyist tier you pick up to 10 packages to track from the lockfile.
+On the Hobbyist tier you pick up to 1,000 packages to track from the lockfile: enough to monitor a modern frontend lockfile in full.
 A good rule: pick the high-traffic ones at the top of your dependency tree plus any libraries with a history of breaking changes.
 Re-evaluate as the project grows.